PhD Programmes at the Second Faculty of Medicine

 There are 16 accredited doctoral study programmes taught in Czech and English organised in the doctoral study (PhD) at the Second Faculty of Medicine:

-Doctoral programmes in biomedicine take place based on a Framework Agreement between the Charles University and the Czech Academy of Sciences.
+Doctoral programmes in biomedicine take place between the Charles University and the Czech Academy of Sciences.

 Programmes operated independently by the Second Faculty of Medicine.